-PPS along with Profiler enables you to secure and manage access to loT devices.
-It allows you to configure loT Access Policy based on discovered or profiled device category.
-It also allows you to dynamically configure resource access policies for new ly discovered devices and map user's role-based access to specific category and manufacturer or profile group of loT devices.
+PPS along with Profiler enables you to secure and manage access to IoT devices.
+It allows you to configure IoT Access Policy based on discovered or profiled device category.
+It also allows you to dynamically configure resource access policies for newly discovered devices and map user's role-based access to specific category and manufacturer or profile group of IoT devices.

-The loT Policy Provisioning Page enables you to quickly configure loT policy provisioning and provides the following benefits:
+The IoT Policy Provisioning Page enables you to quickly configure IoT policy provisioning and provides the following benefits:

-- Discover and profile loT devices using Profiler.
-Profiler enables you to continuously monitor the network and discover new devices such as security cameras, sensors, Industrial loT devices (IloT), medical sensors, and so on. - PPS provides loT access control using the loT Access Policies, which are created automatically based on profiled or newly discovered device information from Profiler. - Reduce loT/lloT machine downtime by allowing authorised users to get a role-based access to specific loT/lloT device for troubleshooting/maintenance. - Automatic access control for the newly discovered loT devices.
+- Discover and profile IoT devices using Profiler.
+Profiler enables you to continuously monitor the network and discover new devices such as security cameras, sensors, Industrial IoT devices (IIoT), medical sensors, and so on. - PPS provides IoT access control using the IoT Access Policies, which are created automatically based on profiled or newly discovered device information from Profiler. - Reduce IoT/IIoT machine downtime by allowing authorised users to get a role-based access to specific IoT/IIoT device for troubleshooting/maintenance. - Automatic access control for the newly discovered IoT devices.

-The below network diagram depicts how PPS, Profiler, and SRX/PAN Firewall can be deployed to protect access to loT devices.
-For example, the manufacturing domain consists of different loT devices to monitor and control the manufacturing process.
-The industrial loT devices are separated and controlled behind the firewall.
-PPS enables you to define loT Access Policy using the Profiler attributes (category and manufacturer or profile group) and provides secure and seamless access to loT devices for authorized users.
+The below network diagram depicts how PPS, Profiler, and SRX/PAN Firewall can be deployed to protect access to IoT devices.
+For example, the manufacturing domain consists of different IoT devices to monitor and control the manufacturing process.
+The industrial IoT devices are separated and controlled behind the firewall.
+PPS enables you to define IoT Access Policy using the Profiler attributes (category and manufacturer or profile group) and provides secure and seamless access to IoT devices for authorized users.